Learning Visual Feedback Control for Dynamic Cloth Folding: Proposed Method

-First, the input image is mapped to a latent space $\mathcal{L}$ via $\mathbf{h}_1$.
-The second mapping $\mathbf{h}_2$ outputs the continuous action $\mathbf{a}_t$, which is the desired change in the end-effector position.
-The last mapping $\mathbf{h}_3$ provides an auxiliary output with the estimated position of cloth points $(\mathbf{u}, \mathbf{v})$ in the image plane.
+First, the input image is mapped to a latent space $\mathcal{L}$ via $\h_1$.
+The second mapping $\h_2$ outputs the continuous action $\a_t$, which is the desired change in the end-effector position.
+The last mapping $\h_3$ provides an auxiliary output with the estimated position of cloth points $(\mathbf{u}, \mathbf{v})$ in the image plane.
 The auxiliary outputs are only used during training for guiding the policy to detect relevant features \cite{matas2018sim}.
-The first mapping is implemented as a convolutional neural network (CNN), whereas the other two mappings are fully connected neural networks.
+The first mapping is implemented as a convolutional neural network, whereas the other two mappings are fully connected neural networks.
 The inference speed of the policy is crucial for the manipulator to execute the fast dynamic actions.
 We describe the network architecture, implementation, and the inference speed in Section~\ref{sec:exp-sim-setup-training}.

-We use Soft-Actor Critic (SAC) \cite{haarnoja2018soft} for learning the cloth manipulation policy.
-Additionally, our method uses Hindsight Experience Replay (HER) \cite{andrychowicz2017hindsight} to speed up training, and 10\% of trajectories added to the replay buffer are real world demonstrations with added Gaussian noise in the action $\mathbf{a_t}$.
-In our system, the Q functions of SAC observe the position and velocity of $C$ cloth points $\{ \mathbf{p}_i, \mathbf{\dot{p}}_i\}^C_{i=1} \in S$, along with the goal and current action.The reason behind the observation asymmetry between the policy and the Q functions is that the cloth body position and velocity information is not available in the real world, and the Q functions are only needed during training.
-The fact that the policy observes only the images rather than the cloth points facilitates transferring the policy to the real world.
+We use SAC for learning the visual feedback policy.
+Additionally, our method uses Hindsight Experience Replay \cite{andrychowicz2017hindsight} to speed up training.
+We also incorporate expert demonstrations in the replay buffer.
+The specific details about the policy training are given in Section~\ref{sec:exp-sim-setup-training}.
+In our system, the Q-functions of SAC observe the position and velocity of $C$ cloth points $\{ \mathbf{p}_i, \mathbf{\dot{p}}_i\}^C_{i=1} \in S$, along with the goal and current action.
+The reason behind the observation asymmetry between policy and Q-functions is that the cloth position and velocity information are not available in the real world, and the Q-functions are only needed during training.
+The fact that the policy observes only images rather than cloth points facilitates transferring the policy to the real world.